Super-stability in the Student-Project Allocation Problem with Ties: Preliminary definitions and results

-In what follows, $l_k$ is the lecturer who offers project $p_j$. \begin{definition}[stability] \normalfont Let $I$ be an instance of {\sc spa-s}, and let $M$ be a matching in $I$.
-We say that $M$ is \emph{stable} if it admits no blocking pair, where a \emph{blocking pair} is an acceptable pair $(s_i, p_j) \in (\mathcal{S} \times \mathcal{P}) \setminus M$ such that (a) either $s_i$ is unassigned in $M$, or $s_i$ prefers $p_j$ to $M(s_i)$, and (b) either \begin{enumerate}
+\begin{definition}[Stability] Let $I$ be an instance of {\sc spa-st}, and let $M$ be a matching in $I$.
+We say that $M$ is \emph{stable} if it admits no blocking pair, where a \emph{blocking pair} is an acceptable pair $(s_i, p_j) \in (\mathcal{S} \times \mathcal{P}) \setminus M$ such that (a) and (b) holds as follows: \begin{enumerate}[(a)] \item either $s_i$ is unassigned in $M$ or $s_i$ prefers $p_j$ to $M(s_i)$; \item either (i), (ii) or (iii) holds as follows: \begin{enumerate} [(i)] \item each of $p_j$ and $l_k$ is undersubscribed in $M$; \item $p_j$ is undersubscribed in $M$, $l_k$ is full in $M$ and either